 A: We can provide as much assistance as needed.
 If you already know the annuity investment amount and term you are seeking, our Benefits Planners can quickly provide you a quote and the necessary application paperwork.
 If you would like a recommendation regarding the annuity investment amount and term, our Benefits Planners are able to provide comprehensive annuity proposals tailored to your client’s situation.
 All comprehensive proposals are complimentary with no obligation to proceed.

-A: Timing is everything.
-Upon receipt of all the necessary client information, we will return your annuity quote or comprehensive proposal within one business day.
-In many cases, our Benefits Planners provide same-day service.
-If we receive your request for a quote or a proposal, and we need some additional information prior to proceeding, we will contact you as soon as possible with any additional information we may require.
+A: We know timing is everything in these cases.
+Upon receipt of all the necessary information, we will return your annuity quote or comprehensive proposal within one business day.
+If we receive your request for a quote or a proposal, and we need some additional information prior to proceeding, we will contact you as soon as possible.

-A: If your client is ready to proceed with the annuity purchase, please mail the annuity application documents, as well as the necessary funds, to our office for processing.
+A: If your client is ready to proceed with the annuity purchase, please send the annuity application documents, as well as the funds, to our office for processing.
 Please contact one of our Benefits Planners for the necessary paperwork and instructions.

-A: Once our office receives the application and funds, the insurance carrier will issue the policy the next business day.
-Once we receive the policy contract, a copy is faxed to your office immediately, and the originals will follow in the mail.
-You will typically receive it within 5-7 business days.
+A: Once our office receives the application and funds, the insurance carrier will begin the process of issuing the policy the next business day.
+Once we receive the policy contract back from the carrier, a copy is faxed to your office immediately, and the originals follow in the mail.
+Policies are typically issued within 5-7 business days from the time of submission.
 This time-frame varies based on the insurance carrier and the method of funding the annuity.

 A: We can handle the death claims process for your office.
 First, we notify the insurance carrier of the death.
 They require a death certificate to begin the claims process.
 The insurance carrier will notify the State of its interest in the MCA and a claim package is sent to the State and the contingent beneficiary.
 It is next up to the State to send a reimbursement or release letter to the insurance carrier.
 Once received, the insurance carrier will settle the State’s claim, accept the release, and distribute the MCA balance (if any) to the contingent beneficiaries.

-A: No. A third party insurance agent is not required to be part of the transaction when purchasing a product through us.
+A: No – a third party insurance agent is not required to be part of the transaction when purchasing a product through our office.

 A: We work with multiple insurance carriers.
 The insurance carrier options available to your client are dependent upon the state in which your client resides and the term and premium amount you are seeking.
 We always strive to provide quotes based on the insurance carrier best suited to your client’s needs.